Hike at a Glance

 For those seeking a less technical experience, you can opt to bypass the rope sections by jumping into designated water holes.
 One specific section might feel claustrophobic for some hikers due to its narrow space.

 Overall, Deep Pass Canyon Walk offers a beautiful and rewarding experience.
-Be prepared for the changing difficulty levels and prioritize safety throughout your adventure.
+Be prepared for the changing difficulty levels and prioritise safety throughout your adventure.
 Remember to check weather conditions and plan accordingly.
 Don't forget to book your campsite at Deep Pass walk-in campsite (tent camping only) through the NSW National Parks website if you plan on staying overnight.

 Deep Pass walk-in campsite